-The NCC 2022 energy efficiency changes are being adopted from 1 May 2023, with a transition period to 1 October 2023.
+The National Construction Code (NCC) 2022 energy efficiency changes are being adopted from 1 May 2023, with a transition period to 1 October 2023.

 Changes include an increase to a 7-star minimum thermal rating and the inclusion of a new Whole of Home energy budget, including major fixed appliances and on-site energy generation and storage.

-The changes require updates to all NatHERS tools which are currently progressing through the re-accreditation process.
+The changes require updates to all NatHERS tools, which are currently progressing through the re-accreditation process.

-Get ready for NCC 2022 with these tools
+Get ready for NCC 2022

-AccuRate Home is fully accredited and can be used to produce ratings and certificates for all new dwellings including apartments, town houses and detached homes.
+AccuRate Home is fully accredited and can be used to produce ratings and certificates for all new dwellings, including apartments, town houses and detached homes.
 It can be used for regulatory purposes for both thermal (building shell) and Whole of Home assessments.

 The software has new features and data sets incorporating thermal bridging changes for steel-framed dwellings and updated heating and cooling load limits.